Martin Scorsese: A Retrospective in Words

 When Hell’s Angels opens, its lavish premiere and rapturous reception make Hughes a star.
 But cracks are already beginning to show.
 In a vintage show of Scorsese’s technique, Hughes’ march along the red carpet with Harlow on his arm is a nightmarish experience, as flashbulbs explode (a Scorsese fetish) and shatter under his shoes, the crowd screams deafeningly, a woman hurls herself in front of him, and Hughes, deaf in one ear, can barely hear an interviewer’s questions.
 His brow, slick with pomade and jazz-baby style, wrinkles with fierce concentration of will just to make it through.
 It’s the first sign that though he loves courting adulation, it assaults his fragile senses.

 Nevertheless Hughes launches a career as a Hollywood producer and playboy.
 He gets a date with Hepburn using the direct approach—he flies a seaplane to a beachfront set where she’s working with George Cukor and Cary Grant and asks her for a game of golf.
 In the course of this contest, however, she quickly outpaces him, with her mannish gait and motor-mouthed confidence: “Now we both know the sordid truth: I sweat, and you’re deaf.
 Aren’t we a fine pair of misfits?”
 Although their affair is possibly not much more than a fling, The Aviator pitches the Hughes/Hepburn romance as the centerpiece of his romantic life largely for the chance to explore oppositions—Hughes’ Texan industrialist rough edges against Hepburn’s Brahmin poise.
-Blanchett’s sharp, if initially broad, performance (the fifth in a Scorsese film to get an Oscar) aids a portrait in of Hepburn patterned after her signature character, Tracy Lord, in The Philadelphia Story—an apt characterization as Lord was built around Hepburn’s persona.
+Blanchett’s sharp, if initially broad, performance (the fifth in a Scorsese film to get an Oscar) aids her creating a portrait of Hepburn patterned after her signature character, Tracy Lord, from The Philadelphia Story—an apt characterization as Lord was in turn built around Hepburn’s persona.
 Hughes snares Hepburn by treating her to uncommon pleasures, like flying her by her night over Los Angeles, and keeps her dazzled with his energy.
 She quickly deduces Hughes’ underlying fragility, and warns him: “Howard, we’re not like everyone else.
 Too many acute angles.
 Too many eccentricities.
 We have to be very careful not to let people in, or they’ll make us into freaks.”

 Hepburn comes from an arty old-money Connecticut family (her ex-husband lives with them).
 When she takes Howard to meet them, his true pride in his work and talents is swamped by familial blather and pseudo-intellectual talk.
 When Hepburn’s mother (Frances Conroy) casually says, “We don’t care about money here,” Hughes irritably ripostes, “That’s because you’ve always had it!”
 This places Hughes firmly among Scorsese’s socially resentful heroes.
 Though rich from birth, Hughes sees himself as combating “high-hat Ivy League assholes” and corporate giants like Pan-Am with earthy grit and old-school American can-do.
 His mix of neurosis and down-home intransigence spectacularly annoys Hepburn.
 One fight between the combustible pair results in her heading to a film set in tears, where Spencer Tracy (Kevin O’Rourke) asks her what’s wrong.
 “There’s too much Howard Hughes in Howard Hughes.” she sniffs, focusing on the actor who will soon fill her life instead.
 When she officially busts up with Hughes, he is snaky: “Don’t you ever talk down to me!
 You’re a movie star, nothing more!”
 Yet later he will intervene when a photographer (Willem Dafoe) plans to publish pictures of her and Tracy, who is still married to someone else.